CREATING HOPE AND POSSIBILITY

 - We are comprised of over 1,300 funds established by charitable individuals, families, businesses, and community organizations.
 Grants made from these funds support a wide range of issues in our community and elsewhere in the U.S.

-- The Winston-Salem Foundation is the 45th largest community foundation in the U.S. as ranked by 2012 assets.
-In 2012 the Foundation was also ranked 45th in terms of gifts received and 51st in terms of grants made.
-(FY 2012 Columbus Survey of Community Foundations)
+- The Winston-Salem Foundation is the 44th largest community foundation in the U.S. as ranked by 2013 assets.
+In 2013 the Foundation was ranked 22nd in terms of gifts received per capita, and 19th in terms of total gifts and grants transactions.
+(FY 2013 Columbus Survey of Community Foundations)